Crochet Bell Sleeve Shrug: Easy 4-Step Free Pattern

 Mini Glossary

-There’s something undeniably magical about a crochet bell sleeve shrug.
-The dramatic flared sleeves add instant elegance to any outfit, while the cropped body keeps things casual and wearable.
-And the best part?
-This free pattern from KnotToYarn only requires four straightforward steps to complete — even if you’ve never made a crochet garment before.
+There’s something special about a bell sleeve shrug.
+The dramatic flared sleeves add instant elegance, while the cropped body keeps it casual and wearable.
+Best of all, this free KnotToYarn pattern takes just four straightforward steps, even if you’ve never made a crochet garment before.

-This original crochet bell sleeve shrug design uses half double crochet worked in the back loop only to create a beautiful ribbed texture that stretches and recovers beautifully.
-The fabric has a natural give that makes the shrug comfortable to wear all day, while the bell sleeve shaping adds a touch of bohemian romance.
-Whether you throw it over a sundress in summer or layer it with a long-sleeve tee in winter, this shrug is about to become your most-reached-for handmade piece.
+This original shrug uses half double crochet through the back loop only for a ribbed texture that stretches and recovers beautifully.
+The fabric has a natural give that keeps it comfortable all day, and the bell-sleeve shaping adds a touch of bohemian romance.
+Over a sundress in summer or layered with a long-sleeve tee in winter, it’s about to become your most-reached-for handmade piece.

 A good shrug pattern hits that sweet spot between “impressive enough to show off” and “simple enough to actually finish.”
-This crochet bell sleeve shrug delivers on both counts for several reasons.
+This pattern delivers on both counts for several reasons.

 Materials You’ll Need